aakashsigdel/photo-gallery/README.md

 # React Photo Gallery Component

+To get started, clone/download this repo (do not fork) and use it to create your own GitHub repo with this exact code on `master`.
+Commit your changes to a separate branch.
+When your code is ready to review, great a pull request on your own repo and mention @simpixelated.
 If you need help getting setup with Webpack, Babel, or ESLint, [read about the starter kit](https://github.com/simpixelated/react-es6-starter).

 ## Goal